Applicability of spatial early warning signals to complex network dynamics: Methods

 \subsection{Early warning signals}

-We compare four types of EWS that require only $n=1$ sample of $x_i$ for each node $i \in \{1, \ldots, N\}$ at any given control parameter value, i.e., Moran's $I$, the spatial variance, spatial skewness, and spatial kurtosis.
-We compute the EWSs using the equilibrium $x_i^*$ values defined above.
-Furthermore, the information required by these four EWSs is modest: variance, skewness, and kurtosis need only the $x_i$ values; Moran's $I$ needs the $x_i$ values and the adjacency matrix of the network.
+We compare six types of EWS that require only $n=1$ sample of $x_i$ for each node $i \in \{1, \ldots, N\}$ at any given control parameter value, i.e., Moran's $I$, the spatial standard deviation, spatial variance, spatial coefficient of variation (CV), spatial skewness, and spatial kurtosis.
+We compute the EWSs using the equilibrium $x_i^*$ values defined below.
+Furthermore, the information required by these EWSs is modest: all but Moran's $I$ need only the $x_i$ values; Moran's $I$ needs the $x_i$ values and the adjacency matrix of the network.
+We chose these six EWSs because spatial variance is a straightforward variant of the spatial standard deviation and because, apart from the EWSs specific to ecological populations, the other five EWSs are commonly used in the literature.

 Moran's $I$ is defined as follows \cite{legendre1989, okabe2012}:

 where $W \equiv \sum_{i=1}^N \sum_{j=1}^N A_{ij}$, and $\overline{x} = \sum_{i=1}^N x_i / N$.
 Moran's $I$ is a measure of spatial correlation because it quantifies the extent to which neighboring sampling sites on the same surface or object (i.e., nodes in the case of networks \cite{okabe2012}) have similar states \cite{legendre1989}.
 Specifically, $I_{\rm M}$ is the ratio of the normalized cross-products, or covariance, of the node states, $\sum_{i=1}^N \sum_{j=1}^N A_{ij} (x_i - \overline{x}) (x_j - \overline{x})/W$, to their total variance, $\sum_{i=1}^N (x_i - \overline{x})^2/N$.
 Moran's $I$ is similar to Pearson's correlation coefficient in that it is close to 1 when neighboring $x_i$ have similar values, close to $-1$ when they are dissimilar, and close to 0 when they are not correlated.
 However, $I_{\rm M}$ can be less than $-1$ or more than $1$ \cite{legendre1989}.